 Did you know that there's a big difference between story and plot?
 Amazingly, even many professional authors are confused about this.
 In this lesson, you'll learn that plot is physical while story is emotional.
 Balancing the two is one of the keys to writing fiction that will satisfy your audience.

 This lesson is about the dramatic elements at the heart of every story: passion, theme, character, and premise.
 Your passion is what drives you to tell your story and the theme is the underlying message it carries.
 To convey your theme, you create characters that represent it—either positively or negatively.
 Put these elements together and you've got your premise.

 Character is what story is all about.
 Without a character—and a change taking place within them—there can be no story.
 In this lesson, you'll discover why the best characters are flawed.
 You'll explore the main character—the protagonist—and the opposing force of the antagonist.
-After that, you'll look at tricks and techniques for creating characters that are memorable.
+After that, you'll look at some tricks and techniques for creating characters that are memorable.